aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/shabbat-musaf/needed-prophets-for-our-day-by-rabbi-mordecai-m-kaplan-in-the-name-of-ralph-waldo-emerson-1942.html.md

 <body>
 Title: Needed Prophets for Our Day, a prayer-poem by Mordecai Kaplan (1942) adapted from "The Divinity School Address" by Ralph Waldo Emerson<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=20239">http://opensiddur.org/?p=20239</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=20239">http://opensiddur.org/?p=20239</a>
 <p />
 <hr />